ThomBator/ThomBator/README.md

 # Hi my name is Thom Bator.
 I am a Junior Software Developer & Marketer from Toronto, Canada.

-Currently working as a junior developer and inbound marketing specialist for a digital consultancy in Hamilton, Ontario.
+My most recent role was as a junior developer and inbound marketing specialist for a digital consultancy in Hamilton, Ontario.
 Prior to getting my B.S. in Computer Science I worked for about 10 years as an advertising copywriter and video script writer.

+Currently seeking a role that leverages my combined technical and marketing expertise.

+## Languages:
-Languages: JavaScript, TypeScript, PHP, HTML, CSS, Liquid Frameworks & Databases: React Wordpress, NodeJS/Express.js, SQL, MongoDB
+JavaScript, TypeScript,  Python, PHP, HTML, CSS, Liquid

+## Frameworks & Databases:
+React, WordPress, NodeJS/ExpressJS, Flask, SQL, MongoDB

+## Tools:
-Tools: Google Tag Manager, Git/Bitbucket, Google Analytics 4, Funnelyitcs, Fibery, Hubspot
+Git/Bitbucket,  Chrome DevTools, Google Tag Manager, Google Analytics 4, Fibery, Hubspot, WAVE Accessibility checker

-Certifications:
- - CompTIA project+ (Project Management Certification)
- - ITIL 4 Foundation (IT Service Management Certification)
+## Education:
+B.S.
+Computer Science, Western Governors University (2022) Bachelor of Journalism, University of King’s College (2010) B.A.
+Political Science, Concordia University (2008) CompTIA Project+ (Certificate in IT Project Management)

 <!---
 ThomBator/ThomBator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.